tomkob9999/fast_three_sat_solver/README.md

-### NOTE : The current version can detect UNSAT only up to 6 variables.
-There should be still some missing contradiction detections.
+### NOTE : The approach is limited up to 5 variables due to reducing to 2-SAT problem.

 # Exploring Efficient Implication-Based Strategies for the 3-SAT Problem